 The Simpsons arcade game by Konami came hot on the tail of the TMNT arcade game.

-The Simpsons had exploded in popularity by 1991, so this arcade game is a favourite with those who grew up in the 80s and 90s in the arcades.
+The Simpsons had exploded in popularity by 1991, so this arcade game is a favourite among those who grew up in the 80s and 90s in the arcades.

 Accommodating up to 4 players co-op, The Simpsons is a side-scrolling beat ’em up which sees players take control of either Bart, Lisa, Homer or Marge to rescue Maggie who has been kidnapped by Smithers when Maggie has been caught up in a diamond robbery gone wrong!